-Social media blog, nominated for this year’s PR, media, marketing and communications award, knows all about the perfect intro.
-Social media blog makes sure readers are sold within the first 10 words, keeping them eager for more.
+Sage advice UK, winner of 2018’s ‘Business digital & tech’ award, know all about the perfect intro.
+Sage advice UK make sure readers are sold within the first sentance, keeping them eager for more.

 An award-winning blog doesn’t come with spelling mistakes and incorrect grammar.
-Looking at this year’s nominees, it’s clear to see award-winning blogs are planned thoroughly and executed to perfection
+Looking at 2017’s nominees, it’s clear to see award-winning blogs are planned thoroughly and executed to perfection

 One of our favourite apps to help in this process is Grammarly.
 It ensures typos never slip through the net, even when you’re writing online.
 Hemingway is another app to help you improve your writing.
 The app highlights any unnecessary words and phrases, and makes suggestions on how to make your writing concise and to the point.

 FIVE – Create an aesthetic

 In today’s visual world, making a blog aesthetically pleasing is super important.
 The Hopelessly Nomadic nominated in 2017’s Photography category has an aesthetic to please any eye.